Grant Lemons

 I hate to say it, but tourists are the number one prime target for street scammers, and there are quite a lot of them in Paris.
 They’ve got countless tricks all aimed at taking your money.
 Maybe they’re offering you a string bracelet, a lost wedding ring, maybe they’re asking you to sign a petition or bet in a game of chance.
 My tip: Say ‘non, merci’ (“no thank you”) to each and every one of them.
 Say it politely and firmly and move on.
 They’re experts at tricking you so don’t give them the chance.

 You probably have heard this before, but it’s repeated time and time again for a reason.
 Parisians are often (mistakenly) said to be rude, but it’s they who think you’re being rude if you don’t start an interaction with the word bonjour.
-Chances are, they’ll be able to tell immediately that you’re not French, so don’t worry about getting stuck in a conversation you don’t understand.
+Chances are, the lack of small talk à la Parisienne means they’ll be able to tell immediately that you’re not French.
+So don’t worry about getting stuck in a conversation you don’t understand.
 Just say the magic word – when you buy a ticket, when you go in a shop, when you get pulled over by a police officer.
 Always say it, in France, bonjour is the magic word.

-Paris is surprisingly slow to embrace credit card payments, so you’ll have to make sure you always have a few Euro on you.
-I once saw a sign that said the card minimum was 17 Euro, proof that your best bet is to always be able to pay in cash.
+This has changed greatly in recent years, though Paris was surprisingly slow to embrace credit card payments.
+Most places now take cards but you’ll still want to make sure you always have a few Euro on you, especially as some places have minimum charges for card payments.
+I once saw a sign that said the card minimum was 17 Euro.
 But remember, there are also pickpockets about, so don’t carry more cash than you’re prepared to lose.

 These things may look like a tourist trap, but the boats that go down the Seine River are brilliant.
 Here’s why: 1) They’re excellent value for money 2) They’re a superb way to see a lot of the main sights quickly 3) They’re a unique view of Paris.
 It’s a great way to get a glimpse of what the city has to offer – without having to deal with the traffic or the other pedestrians in the way.

 People-watching is a national sport for Parisians, and there’s nowhere better to do it than the terraces of bars and cafes.
-The terrace itself is more important than the quality of the food or the drinks, so find a good lookout and plant yourself there for at least an hour to watch the world go by.
+The terrace itself is more important than the quality of the food or the drinks, so find a good lookout and plant yourself there for at least an hour, order coffee and watch the world go by.

 While it might seem strange to non-Europeans, waiters in France have very little expectation that you will ever leave, so don’t feel like you’re overstaying your welcome.
 Just enjoy it.
 Heck, stay for a second drink.
-Try Rue Bretagne, Rue Montorgueil, or Rue des Abbesses for some excellent terrace options.
+Try Rue Bretagne, Rue Montorgueil, or Rue des Abbesses for some excellent terrace options or check out our list of the best terraces in Paris.

 Grab a fresh baguette (be sure to bite the end off while walking – all Parisians do) and some charcuterie, wine, to put in a picnic blanket.
 Head to one of Paris’s parks and spend the afternoon there.
-Try Buttes Chaumont, Parc Monceau, the Jardin de Luxembourg or the Jardin des Tuileries as your first options, depending on where you’re staying.
+Try Buttes Chaumont, Parc Monceau, the Jardin de Luxembourg or the Jardin des Tuileries or any of our picks for the top spots for the perfect Paris picnic.

 Related links